techiee3041/printf/README.md

 - The function writes output to standard output.
 - This project involves most of the major concepts of C programming language.
 - The project calls in various variadic functions.
-- The project was done as a team work with 2 contributors - [Victor Kalu](https://github.com/chesahkalu) and [Mayen Kalu](https://github.com/MayKay47), with the intention of learning more about team colaboration using Git and also enabling work flow with so many files.
 ## Description:
 The function `_printf` uses the PROTOTYPE ```int _printf(const char *format, ...);```.
 The format string is composed of zero or more directives.
 See ```man 3 printf``` for more detail.